CliveC99/car-rating/README.md

 # Car Review Blog Site
 Here you can post your car and get reviews.

-The game is hosted on heroku.
+The blog is hosted on heroku.

 The aim of the blog site is to get a review,ideas etc on your car.

+As a user you can create a post and other users can favourite and comment on your post.

 Check out [Car Reviews](https://car-review-21ed92bc74a0.herokuapp.com/)